 Glacier Express (Zermatt–St. Moritz)

-The most famous Swiss scenic train and the one most international travelers book first.
-Eight hours from Zermatt to St. Moritz across 291 bridges and through 91 tunnels, including the dramatic Oberalp Pass and the Landwasser Viaduct.
-The train moves slowly enough that the scenery is the entire point.
+The most famous Swiss scenic train, and the one most international travellers book first.
+Around eight hours from Zermatt to St. Moritz across 291 bridges and through 91 tunnels, over the Oberalp Pass (2,033m, the route's high point) and the Rhine Gorge, and past the celebrated Landwasser Viaduct on the UNESCO-listed Albula line.
+The train moves slowly enough — it bills itself as "the world's slowest express" — that the scenery is the entire point.

-The luxury upgrade is the Excellence Class, which adds a guaranteed window seat in a dedicated coach, a five-course meal with wine pairings, a welcome glass of champagne, and concierge service.
-It's significantly more expensive than the standard 1st class option but is the version of the trip the marketing material is selling.
-Most travelers who do the Excellence Class wish they'd known about it earlier; very few who do it wish they'd saved the money.
+The luxury upgrade is Excellence Class, which adds a guaranteed window seat in a dedicated coach, a five-course meal with wine pairings, a welcome glass of champagne, and concierge service.
+It is significantly more expensive than standard 1st class, and — with just one table per window per coach — it sells out well ahead.
+Most travellers who do it are glad they did; those who cannot stretch to it still get the same route and the same floor-to-ceiling windows in standard 1st class.

 The most scenically dramatic of the three.
-Four hours from St. Moritz across the Bernina Pass to Tirano in Italy, climbing through alpine valleys to the highest point in the Swiss rail network and descending into Italian-speaking valleys on the south side.
-The route is a UNESCO World Heritage site for its engineering, and the panoramic carriages have floor-to-ceiling windows.
+Around four hours from St. Moritz (or Chur) across the Bernina Pass to Tirano in Italy, reaching the Ospizio Bernina at 2,253m — the highest adhesion (non-cog) rail crossing in the Alps — then descending through the Brusio spiral viaduct into Italian-speaking valleys and the palm trees of Tirano.
+The Albula and Bernina lines together form a UNESCO World Heritage site for their engineering, and the panoramic carriages have large curved windows.

 The Bernina Express is the route most rail enthusiasts rate as the single most spectacular scenic train journey in Europe.
-It's also the easiest to combine with the Glacier Express — many travelers do both as part of a Swiss rail trip, with St. Moritz as the connecting point.
+It is also the easiest to pair with the Glacier Express — many travellers do both, with St. Moritz as the connecting point, an itinerary sometimes called the "Alpine sandwich."

 GoldenPass Line (Lucerne–Interlaken–Montreux)

-The most varied of the three.
-Combines three different rail experiences across the route: the historic Brünig section (Lucerne to Interlaken), the new GoldenPass Express direct service (Interlaken to Montreux, launched in 2022 with variable-gauge bogies that allow it to run on both the standard and narrow-gauge sections without changing trains), and the connection to the wine country around Lake Geneva.
+The most varied of the three, combining several rail experiences: the historic Brünig section (Lucerne to Interlaken), and the GoldenPass Express direct service (Interlaken to Montreux), launched in December 2022 with variable-gauge bogies that let it run across both standard- and metre-gauge sections without a change of train.
+It ends in the Lake Geneva wine country around Montreux.

-The GoldenPass Express in particular is one of the most innovative pieces of modern rail engineering — the direct Interlaken-Montreux service was technically impossible before the variable-gauge bogies were developed.
-The Prestige Class on the GoldenPass Express is the comfortable luxury upgrade with reclining seats, table service, and the best views.
+The GoldenPass Express is one of the most innovative pieces of modern rail engineering — the direct Interlaken–Montreux service was technically impossible before the variable-gauge system was developed.
+Its Prestige Class is the comfortable upgrade, with reclining, rotating seats raised for the best views, and table service.

 Side-by-side